dylan-lang/opendylan/documentation/website/source/download/index.rst

    to use the command line tools.
 The Windows IDE installer also includes the command line tools.

+.. warning:: The 32 bit version of Open Dylan does NOT work on 64 bit Windows.
+   There is no workaround at this time, unfortunately.
+We hope to resolve this in an upcoming release.
+   :class: alert-message warning

 For installation, double-click on the installer, and follow instructions.
 You need to have either the PellesC linker or the linker of VC++ 6.0, 7.0 or the current .NET platform SDK installed.